Thursday, 28 September 2023

 For more information visit the Trust's website or call 01528 544366.
 We look forward to seeing you.

-The Laggan Wolftrax Centre is next to the Wolftrax car park.
+The Laggan Wolftrax Centre is next to the Wolftrax car park and is open 7 days a week until the end of October.
 Run by Laggan Forest Trust, the centre has a bright, airy café with comfortable sofas, lovely views and helpful, friendly staff.
 The menu includes chilled and hot drinks (great coffee!), a breakfast menu, burgers, soup, sandwiches, home baking and snacks.
 The centre also has toilets and coin operated showers.

 Please visit Laggan Forest Trust for further information and up to date information about opening times.